-Alternative A: Gaussian Elimination
+Alternative A: Matrix Inversion by Gauss-Jordan Elimination

-For this alternative, you you may assume that the number P of processes divides the matrix dimension N exactly.
-Furthermore, the distribution of data among processes becomes simpler if the system A, b is represented as a single matrix that holds in an additional column the vector b.
+In the MPI solution to this problem, you you may assume that the number P of processes divides the matrix dimension N exactly.

-- The program starts by distributing the system A, b row-wise among the P processes in a round-robin fashion (i.e. process 0 receives rows $0, P, 2P, \ldots$ , process 1, receives rows $1, P+1, 2P+1, \ldots$ , and so on).
-By this distribution, we ensure that the workload is evenly shared in the later phases of the triangulation (when the non-zero part of A becomes small).
-To distribute A, process 0 constructs a correspondingly permuted version A', b' of the system to scatter the values among all processes (by a single call of MPI\Scatter). - For performing the triangulization, the program runs in N iterations, where in iteration i process p = i%P broadcasts row i to all other processes (MPI\Bcast).
-Each process then uses this row to update all the rows of the system for which it is responsible. - To simplify the program, you may assume that A(i,i) is different from 0 (if this should not be the case, you may abort the computation). - For performing the back-substitution, the program runs in N iterations where in each iteration the process p = N%i that holds the newly computed result x[i] broadcasts this value to all other processes (MPI\Bcast).
-Each process then uses this value to remove one unknown from all the rows of the system for which it is responsible. - Finally, since process 0 has received all values that were broadcast during back-substitution, it can determine the result x.
+• The program starts by distributing matrix A row-wise among the P processes in a roundrobin fashion (i.e. process 0 receives rows 0, P, 2P, ..., process 1 receives rows 1, P + 1, 2P + 1, ..., and so on).
+In such a way we generally ensure that the work load of a process is not influenced by a particular distribution of data in the matrix.

+To distribute A, process 0 constructs a correspondingly permuted version A' of the matrix and scatters its values among all processes (by a single call of MPI_Scatter).

+• For performing the diagonalization, the program runs in N iterations, where in iteration i process p = i% P broadcasts row i to all other processes (MPI_Bcast).
+Each process then uses this row to update all the rows of the matrix for which it is responsible.

+To simplify the program, you may assume that A(i, i) is different from 0 (if this should not be the case, you may abort the computation by MPI_Abort).

+• Finally, process 0 gathers the permuted inverse matrix B' from all processes (by a single call of MPI_Gather) and constructs from this the actual inverse matrix B.

-Problem B: The Number of Satisfying Assignments of a Formula
+Alternative B: Counting the Satisfying Assignments of a Formula

-In the MPI solution to this problem the process 0 serves as a manager of a pool of tasks which it distributes among additional P worker processes (thus in total P+1 processes are used):
+In the MPI solution to this problem, process 0 serves as a manager of a pool of tasks which it distributes among P additional worker processes (the speedup/efficiency values are to be computed with respect to the number P of workers):